exercism/v3/languages/purescript/reference/errors/EscapedSkolem.md

 ## Cause

 Skolem constants are types which only unify with themselves, and a limited range of unification variables.
 They are used to check polymorphic types, usually when using Rank N Types.
+Unification is the process of verifying that two type variables are compatible.
+Within do notation, the compiler must unify the type of each line.

 We say that a skolem _escapes its scope_ when an attempt is made to unify it with a unification variable which was generated outside the scope in which the skolem was generated.